Malawi May 22-26, 2023

 Malawi Slave Routes and Dr. David Livingstone Trail Tentative WHS: (01/02/2011) Slave trade was introduced in Malawi by the Swahili-Arab traders in the 19th century following a great demand for ivory and slaves in Zanzibar, Kilwa, Mombasa and Quelimane.
 The Swahili -Arabs moved further into the interior to obtain slaves and ivory.

-1. One of Slave Trade Route was Nkhotakota on the shore of Lake Malawi in the 1840s then across the lake to Kilwa.
+1. One of the Slave Trade routes was Nkhotakota on the shore of Lake Malawi in the 1840s then across the lake to Kilwa.
 20, 000 slaves were annually shipped by Jumbe to Kilwa from Nkhotakota.
-The captives walked in groups of 1000 for three to four month journey to Kilwa where they were sold.
+The captives walked in groups of 1000 for a three to four-month journey to Kilwa where they were sold.

 2. Slave Route at Karonga where Mlozi, another Swahili-Arab, terrorized the Nkhonde people as far as Chitipa and Zambia and sent to Zanzibar.
-African Lakes Company, formed by Scottish businessmen John and Fredrick Moir in 1878.
+African Lakes Company, was formed by Scottish businessmen John and Fredrick Moir in 1878.
 Mission to supply the missions and provide a “legitimate” trade as opposed to the slave trade to the Africans.
-The African Lakes Company and Mlozi fought each other who was eventually defeated and hanged.
+The African Lakes Company and Mlozi fought each other and were eventually defeated and hanged.

 3. Slave trade on the southern shores of Lake Malawi.
 Controllers of the route were the Mangochi Yao chiefs who terrorized the peaceful Nyanja.

 4. Slave trade route through the southern highlands and was also controlled by the Yao chiefs.
-Dr David Livingstone witnessed the suffering of these people and burning of their villages as he was traveling along the Shire River and around Lake Chilwa in April 1859.
+Dr David Livingstone witnessed the suffering of these people and the burning of their villages as he was travelling along the Shire River and around Lake Chilwa in April 1859.

 The main Slave Route in the interior of Africa, Central Africa, were Nkhotakota, Karonga, Mangochi and Phalombe where the Swahili-Arabs and their Yao allies built their headquarters and stockades and also organized expeditions to capture slaves as far as Zambia and Congo.
 These routes were the major terminus of the Slaves in the entire of Central Africa going to the East African Coast Markets.
 At Nkhotakota, Jumbe send about 20000 annually to the market of Kilwa.

-These Slave routes contain most preserved relics of Slave trade in the entire region of Central Africa.
-At Nkhotakota, there is a fig tree where David Livingstone, Jumbe and the Chewa chiefs made a treaty to end slave trade and hostility between them.
-Part of the mosque which Jumbe built so as to introduce Islam still stands today.
+These Slave routes contain the most preserved relics of the Slave trade in the entire region of Central Africa.
+At Nkhotakota, there is a fig tree where David Livingstone, Jumbe and the Chewa chiefs made a treaty to end the slave trade and hostility between them.
+Part of the mosque which Jumbe built to introduce Islam still stands today.
 The spectacular Fort Mangochi built by the British still stands today.

 ON Bounty Guest House for the second time.
 Excellent value at 15,000 MK.
 The host is a great guy and very helpful.